go to main contents

 • Coordination: Lina Cristina Casadó Marín (linacristina.casado(ELIMINAR)@urv.cat).

-• Community organization: STS Misericordia Nursing Home.
+• Organisation: STS Misericordia Nursing Home.

 • Summary: This project from the academic year 2018-19 responded to the need of the nursing home to explore new techniques and systems for the psycho-stimulation of people with dementia who reside at the home.
 Students conducted prior observation (of staff, resources and profiles) to identify the most beneficial techniques for their patients, bearing in mind the resources available.
 The aim was to draft a programme of care techniques based on meaningful activities for people with dementia that also consider aspects such as the patient's life story.